 And so it seemed that the priestess did not want to tell her.
 Kanna trained her gaze on the fiery glow of a torch, though she felt the Goddess watching her from the corner of her eye.
 When she turned back to look at the priestess, the woman was kneeling in prayer.

 Not long after, when they walked outside, the priestess stopped by a pillar near the entrance to the temple sanctuary, and she struck a small bell with a mallet.
-Right away, the rows of prostrated women dissipated, and the garden became empty.
+Right away, the rows of prostrated women dissipated and the garden became empty.

 * * *